What Is an LPN/LVN?

 - Organize and compile patient health history and information

-- Provide care and feeding for infants and geriatric patients
+- Feed and provide basic care for infants and geriatric patients

 - Provide personal hygiene assistance to patients